patterniha/MMDF/README.md

 this is done with "Instant Certificate" technique(datails: https://github.com/XTLS/Xray-core/issues/4313#issuecomment-2613963340)

+at any moment, fragment and noise may be blocked

+but the only way to block MMDF is to block the IP,

+but blocking the IP will cause all services behind that IP to stop working,

+so MMDF is **UNBLOCKABLE**.

 MMDF is designed to work with xray-core.(or any tools that support trojan inbound/outbound)

 MMDF only communicates with Xray-core, it receive the data from xray-core, and after processing, forwards the data to xray-core.